By Adil Attlassy, Chief Development Officer, IO

-With a modular approach, data centre capacity can also be deployed in smaller units and on-demand, just as storage compute and networking are delivered.
+With a modular approach, data center capacity can also be deployed in smaller units and on-demand, just as storage compute and networking are delivered.
 This eliminates the wasteful over-provisioning of capacity found in traditional environments, thus reducing an organisation's energy costs and carbon footprint.

-From a business standpoint, the modular data centre concept also lowers business risk.
+From a business standpoint, the modular data center concept also lowers business risk.
 Companies don't have to build entire sites based on an anticipated three to five year forecast.
-Instead they can build their data centres for the twelve to 18 months and add capacity as needed, as additional units can be added to the modular sites to increase capacity quickly as needs change.
+Instead they can build their data centers for the twelve to 18 months and add capacity as needed, as additional units can be added to the modular sites to increase capacity quickly as needs change.
 This allows organisations to manage their cash flow better and invest in other business segments as needed.

-Overall, the case to go modular is strong – your data centre should be an asset that grows and adapts to internal business changes or the greater IT world versus being an underutilised, over-provisioned, and expensive investment.
+Overall, the case to go modular is strong – your data center should be an asset that grows and adapts to internal business changes or the greater IT world versus being an underutilised, over-provisioned, and expensive investment.